Determinacy in Discrete-Bidding Infinite-Duration Games: Strongly-Connected Games

-Suppose the game that is depicted in Fig.~\ref{fig:SCC-Buchi} starts at vertex $v_1$ with initial budgets $B_1 \in \Nat$ and $B_2 = 0$. \PT always bids $0$, uses the advantage when he has it, and, upon winning, stays in $v_1$ and moves from $v_2$ to $v_1$.
+\begin{proof} Consider the game that is depicted in Fig.~\ref{fig:SCC-Buchi} with the initial vertex $v_1$.
+Since the game is strongly-connected and it has an accepting vertex, by \cite{AHC19}, \PO wins under continuous bidding with any positive initial budget.
+We proceed to study the game under discrete bidding.
+Suppose \PO's budget is $B_1 \in \Nat$ and assume wlog that \PT's budget is $0$ (\PT can always ignore excess funds and play as if his initial budget is $0$). \PT always bids $0$, uses the advantage when he has it, and, upon winning, stays in $v_1$ and moves from $v_2$ to $v_1$.
 Note that in order to visit $v_3$, \PO needs to win two biddings in a row; in $v_1$ and $v_2$.
-Thus, in order to visit $v_3$, he must ``invest'' a unit of budget, meaning that the number of visits to $v_3$ is bounded by $B_1$. \end{proof}
+Thus, in order to visit $v_3$, he must ``invest'' a unit of budget, meaning that the number of visits to $v_3$ is bounded by $B_1$, and in particular \PO cannot force infinite many visits to $v_3$, thus he loses the game. \end{proof}